-In the Carolingian Empire (8th-9th centuries) it was a periphery that fluctuated between Italy and the northern Alps, and later (10th-12th centuries century) a southwestern periphery of the eastern Franconian-German Empire.
+The Carolingian Empire (8th-9th centuries) was a periphery that fluctuated between Italy and the northern Alps, and later (10th-12th centuries century), a southwestern periphery of the eastern Franconian-German Empire.

 The diocese of Chur played a crucial role.
 The bishop of Chur is mentioned for the first time in 461.
 Milan was the archbishopric until 843.

 Mainz became the Archbishopric afterwards, until 1803 when the Vatican took direct control and authority over all Swiss Bishoprics (Basel, Lausanne, Geneva, Sion, Chur).
 The changes show this region’s geographical and political importance in the Middle Ages and the (Early) Modern Period.